AlexnderDoroshenko/goit-cs-hw-01/README.md

 # goit-cs-hw-01
-Computer Systems and Their Fundamentals Home Work 1
+Computer Systems and Their Fundamentals Home Work.